moonpiedumplings/moonpiedumplings.github.io/playground/flake-shell/index.md

 `nix shell` doesn't work at all.
 It gives me a different shell, and adds things to the path, but it doesn't actually add any of the programs I specify to the path.

-(Also, I still have another unanswered question.
-What does the `@` symbol mean in a nix expression).
+(Also, I still have another unanswered question: What does the `@` symbol mean in a nix expression).

 I managed to get `nix shell` working... somewhat.